 The temperature time series used in the CRiSP analysis is a combination of year-to-date temperature data and forecasted temperatures.
-The forecasts were based on historical temperature and flow information and the 2001 flow forecasts.
-The historical data includes flow and temperature profiles from Lower Granite (LWG), Priest Rapids (PRD), and The Dalles (TDA) reservoirs for the years 1976 through 2001.
+The forecasts are based on observed year-to-date temperature and flow data, historical average temperature and flow profiles for 15 locations in the Snake and Columbia rivers, and the flow forecasts.
 Historic and observed year-to-date data was obtained from the DART database.
-Temperature predictions are made by applying a three-day moving window to fit predicted temperature time series to historical average patterns of temperature change.
-This method is described in detail in section 3.2.
+Temperature predictions are made by applying a three-day moving window to fit predicted temperature time series to historical average patterns of temperature change; this method is described in detail in section 3.2.